philosolog/SPORKforMe/README.md

 # This no longer functions...
 My school updated SPORK's interface...
 I might make a new version for this year's version of SPORK.
-The new UI is nice though.
+The new UI is nice though- other than the renaming to SPORKforYou..
 Everything below this needs to be updated. /shrug

 # fork